allenzhuaz/MHTdiscrete/README.md

 This package includes most FWER and FDR controlling procedures for discrete data.

-The paper to describe the new stepwise FWER controlling methods for discrete data is available on arXiv:
+The paper describes the new stepwise FWER controlling methods for discrete data is available on arXiv:

 [Zhu, Y., & Guo, W. (2017).
 Familywise Error Rate Controlling Procedures for Discrete Data. *arXiv preprint* arXiv:1711.08147.](https://arxiv.org/abs/1711.08147)